AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 ![token authentication flow](https://web-cdn.agora.io/docs-files/1618395721208)

-A token is a dynamic key generated on your app server that is valid for a maximum of 24 hours.
-When your users connect to a channel from your App client, Agora SDK validates the token and reads the user and project information stored in the token.
+An AccessToken is a dynamic key generated on your app server that is valid for a maximum of 24 hours.
+When your users connect to a channel from your App client, Agora SDK validates the AccessToken and reads the user and project information stored in the AccessToken.
 The app information is related to your project:

 ![alt text](Images/project_information_in_the_console.png "Logo Title Text 1")

-Agora SDK grants access according to the following information in the token:
+Agora SDK grants access according to the following information in the AccessToken:

 - `appID` - the _App ID_ of your Agora project
 - `appCertificate` - the _App certificate_ of your Agora project
 - `channelName` - no idea where I find this
 - `uid` - the ID of the user to be authenticated
 - `I CANT FIND THE PARAMETER NAME`  - the privileges assigned to this user
-- `privilegeExpiredT (THIS IS A GUESS)` - a timestamp stating the time this token expires
+- `privilegeExpiredT (THIS IS A GUESS)` - a timestamp stating the time this AccessToken expires

-A token is valid for 24 hours at most.
-You need to regularly generate new tokens to keep users connected.
+An AccessToken is valid for 24 hours at most.
+You need to regularly generate new AccessTokens to keep users connected.